Adding a Drug Allergy/Adverse Reaction

 - READ Term for Allergy - Select a Read term for the allergy from the list.

 - Drug Name - Enter the drug details and press enter to search the drug dictionary or double click in Drug, and select the drug to which the patient is allergic to from the drug list.
-In Name on the Drug Select screen, enter the drug name, for example penicillin, and select Find, locate the drug required and then select OK.
+In Name on the Drug Select screen, enter the drug name, for example, amoxicillin, and select Find, locate the drug required and then select OK.

 - READ Term for Reaction (optional) - Find and enter a Read code for the patient's reaction to the drug.